 Seeing his residents several times a day, he can usually tell when something is “off” in their lives.
 “Many have lived in the building for as long as I’ve been here, and it’s hard to see them decline,” he says softly.
 “Some go to the hospital and never come back.
-It’s hard to lose the dogs too,” he continues.
-He sees their good behavior, and he “sometimes sees things they really wish I didn’t…….”
+It’s hard to lose the dogs, too,” he continues.
+He sees their good behavior and “sometimes sees things they really wish I didn’t…….”

 Fearing I know the answer, I wonder if all the occupants treat him kindly.
 “Most do,” he admits quietly.
 “The ones who are demanding…I have learned, over the years, not to take it personally,” Gabe tells me.
 “They are lost or angry with themselves, but it is not me.”

 Many years ago, “a woman often called on the switchboard and yelled about” whatever was wrong with her day, Gabe recalls.
 Finally, he had enough.
 Politely—of course—he asked her not to speak to him in an ugly manner again.
 Startled, the woman changed her ways, and they went on to become good friends.

 Gabe still walks in the park and swims and loves to travel, most recently to Barcelona.
 One of these days he will slow down and possibly head back to the home he still owns in Santo Domingo.
 And, hopefully, take that trip to Greece he’s always dreamed about.

 Tags: doorman, Gabriel Guzman, New York, relationships, Travel

 Thirteen years ago, Hayley William’s hair stylist was out on…